 Handles are permitted and may not protrude more than 16 inches (41cm) from each side of the bed.
 All handles are to be designed for safety with no sharp or jagged edges allowed.
 The bed is to be propelled by human energy only.
 No bed may have motorized or mechanical means of motion.
 All means of motion is limited to race team members.
 The bed cannot have any means of propulsion or brakes other than provided by the runners.

-- A race team consists of five or six people, 11yrs – 70 yrs old one rider, who must ride on top of the bed, four (no more, no less) runners to propel the bed, substitute runners are permitted for the same team.
+1) A race team consists of five people, 11 yrs – 70 yrs old – one rider, who must ride on top of the bed, four (no more, no less) runners to propel the bed, substitute runners are permitted for the same team.